backend-development/backend-development-textbook/source/node_basics.md

 ## Packages

 Node had it's own package system called CommonJS, using the keyword `require`.
 Since node 13 you can also use ECMAScript modules with the keyword `import`.

-Use the type field in `package.json` to switch to ECMAScript modules:
+Use the type field in `package.json` to switch to ECMAScript modules, or use extension `.cjs` for CommonJS and `.mjs` for modules.

 ```
 // package.json